 White Lies

-It’s shocking to find out that Great-Grandma lied.
+It’s shocking for anyone to discover their Great-Grandma lied.
 Who could be more honest than a grandmother?

-But family historians discover those untruths in research.
-A grandmother only aged 7 years between the 1920 and 1930 censuses.
-Was that vanity or losing track of time?
+But family historians discover those untruths in research, but we seldom know the motives.
+A grandmother only aged 7 years between the 1920 and 1930 censuses raises questions: Was it vanity or losing track of time?

 Were children’s ages misstated on a ship manifest to lower the passage rates?
 Was this stinginess or the only way the family could afford to immigrate together?